🥦 Nutrition know-how — vitamins, minerals & how your body uses them.

 Vitamin B2 Deficiency: Symptoms & Treatment

-Also known as riboflavin, Vitamin B2 is involved in many metabolic processes.
+Also known as riboflavin, vitamin B2 is involved in many metabolic processes.
 Under normal circumstances, a deficiency of vitamin B2 can be avoided with a balanced diet.
-If deficiency symptoms do occur, this is usually due to an illness.
-To eliminate riboflavin deficiency, the administration of vitamin B2 supplements is common.
+If deficiency symptoms do occur, this is usually due to an illness — and giving vitamin B2 supplements is the common way to correct it.

 B2 deficiency at a glance